Fermi-Liquid $T^2$ Resistivity: Dynamical Mean-Field Theory Meets Experiment

 The insets in Fig.~\ref{fig:ImSig_w} show the real part of the self-energy, related to the quasiparticle weight $Z$ as

 From both QMC and NRG, we find $Z \approx 0.50$ for \svo{} and $Z \approx 0.59$ for \smo{} (for all $T$ considered in Fig.~\ref{fig:ImSig_w}).

-We can confirm these results by analyzing $\Sigma$ in imaginary frequencies, thus removing the need for AC of the QMC data.
+As an additional confirmation of these results, we perform a similar procedure on the Matsubara axis.
 To this end, we translate the FL forms~\eqref{eq:IMSig_FL} and \eqref{eq:RESig_FL} to Matsubara frequencies $i\omega_n \!=\! i(2n \!+\!
 1)\pi T$, $n \!\in\! \mathbb{Z}$,

-The two parameters $Z$ and $C$ can be inferred from polynomial fits to a few data points of $\text{Im}\Sigma(i\omega_n,T)$.
-As discussed in \cite{CompanionPaperLong}, we find that extracting $\text{Im}\Sigma(i0^+,T)$ from the zeroth-order coefficient of the fit is very sensitive to the choice of numerical parameters, while obtaining $C$ via the quadratic coefficient is more stable.
-This is analogous to the real-frequency case discussed above, where the AC for $|\omega|<T$ was found to be problematic.

-Here, we find it most convenient to solve for $Z$ and $C$ when evaluating Eq.~\eqref{eq:SigMats_FL} at the first two Matsubara points.
+To avoid the problematic $i\omega\rightarrow i 0^+$ extrapolation, we can solve for the two parameters $Z$ and $C$ using the first two Matsubara points.
 We therefore define~\footnote{To simplify notations, the explicit dependence of $\Sigma$ on $T$ is omitted in this equation.
 Note that, when performing a linear fit to the first two Matsubara data points, the slope yields $1-1/Z + 4 C \pi T$, but the offset corresponds to $-4C \pi^2T^2$, hence a factor of $4$ times $\mathrm{Im}\Sigma(\omega=0,T)$.
 The factor 8 in the denominator of the estimator of $C$ used in the main text properly accounts for this.}

 It is easy to see that, at low $T$, $\mathcal{Z}_T = Z + \mathcal{O}(T^2/T^2_{\text{FL}})$ \cite{Chubukov2012} and $\mathcal{C}_T = C + \mathcal{O}(T/T_{\text{FL}})$.
 The main panels of Fig.~\ref{fig:ImSig_iw} show $\text{Im}\Sigma(i\omega_n,T)$, demonstrating the agreement between QMC and NRG.
 The insets show how $\mathcal{Z}_T$ and $\mathcal{C}_T$ converge with decreasing $T$ to the values determined from our real-frequency analysis---although the expression for $\mathcal{C}_T$ becomes unstable to noise in $\mathrm{Im}\Sigma$ at low $T$.